FiwareULPGC/tourGuideMigration/doc/md/development-context-aware-applications/how-to-connect-to-external-context-providers.md

     each source of context.
 Moreover, if the endpoint for a given source of context changes, the change is done at Context Broker GE in a way that is transparent for clients.
--   <span style="line-height: 1.6em;">Scalability.
-When a single Context
-    Broker GE is not enough to manage all the context information, several can be used.
+-   Scalability.
+When a single Context Broker GE is not enough to manage all the context information, several can be used.
 Each Context Broker GE (managing a subset of the context) is set as Context Provider in the Context Broker GE acting as single access point.
-This schema can be applied in a hierarchical way, which GE at different “level”, each level managing finer-grained context subsets.</span>
+    This schema can be applied in a hierarchical way, which GE at different “level”, each level managing finer-grained context subsets.
--   <span style="line-height: 1.6em;">Security.
-Clients may be not
-    allowed to access directly to Context Providers for security reasons.
-In that case, the Context Broker GEs (which has the ability to authenticate and authorize requests) acts as security enforcement point.</span>
+-   Security.
+Clients may be not allowed to access directly to Context Providers for security reasons.
+In that case, the Context Broker GEs (which has the ability to authenticate and authorize requests) acts as security enforcement point.

 Let’s illustrate with an example based on the NiceEating case.
 Let’s consider an external restaurant booking system that is able to provide